woodstr/msc-thesis/README.md

 No time left to explore this.

 # Week 6 - 13 march 2025
+## Goals
+### More Hourglass Fixes
+A fundamental mistake in the approach of stacked hourglass training has been identified.
+Losses should be calculated at every hourglass module, NOT just on the final output.
+These losses should be summed to perform backpropagation on.
+This is called intermediate supervision.

+Other fixes/changes include:
+- Normalizing heatmaps to range from 0-1
+- Add threshold to gaussian distributions to only include 95% confidence interval (mu +- 2*sigma)
+- Vizualize intermediate results (merge 4 corner heatmaps into 1).
+Then plot the results from each hourglass sequentially (1, 2, 3, ..., N)
+- Start with 3 hourglasses
+- Start without weighted losses

+## Outcome of Week

 # Week 7 - 20 march 2025
 # Week 8 - 27 march 2025
 # Week 9 - 3 april 2025